 I got out of the ice cave with that buzz you get after seeing something really incredible and knowing that I’d repeat this experience again whenever I got the chance.

-Are glaciers hiking and ice cave tour worth it?
+Are glaciers hiking and ice cave tours worth it?

 What’s the best tour for glacier hiking in Iceland?

-There are many different tour companies offering this kind of activity, but I’d strongly recommend the following:
+Many different tour companies are offering this kind of activity, but I’d strongly recommend the following:

-• Pick a tour operator that only arranges tours with extra-small groups, I’d say maximum 5 people.
+• Pick a tour operator that only arranges tours with extra-small groups.
 I had a great time with Merlakki Adventures and would definitely recommend it.

 • Unless you have children, don’t go for the shorter hikes that only last 3 hours.
 Instead, pick the longer ones that let you stay on the glacier for at least 5 hours.